Higher-derivative corrections to small black rings: A family of -corrected heterotic backgrounds

 It is not difficult to see by using the results of Appendix~\ref{app:somecomputations} that the Lorentz Chern-Simons 3-form (\ref{eq:cs3form}) vanishes for our ansatz.
-Then, we find that the form of $H$ is exactly the same as in the zeroth-order case
+Then, we find that the form of $H$ is the same as in the zeroth-order case

 where $\Omega=d\omega$.
-Therefore, the left-hand side of equation of motion of the KR 2-form (\ref{eq:KReom}) has exactly the same form as for the zeroth order solution.
-Since the right-hand side vanishes --- at least at first-order in $\alpha'$ ---, the conditions imposed by this equation will be exactly the ones that we already found at zeroth-order in $\alpha'$, namely
+Therefore, the left-hand side of equation of motion of $B_{\mu\nu}$ (\ref{eq:KReom}) has exactly the same form as for the zeroth-order solution.
+Since the right-hand side vanishes, the conditions imposed by this equation are exactly those already found at zeroth order in $\alpha'$, namely

-It turns out that as a consequence of supersymmetry ---see \cite{Fontanella:2019avn, Kallosh:1993wx}--- the equation of motion of the dilaton is also satisfied if (\ref{eq:firstorderzm}) holds.
-Finally, for the Einstein equations (\ref{eq:einsteineom}) --- making use of the zehnbein basis defined in (\ref{eq:zehnbein}) --- we find that the $+-$ and $+m$ components are satisfied if (\ref{eq:firstorderzm}) and (\ref{eq:firstorderomega}) hold whereas the $++$ component gives
+It turns out that the equation of motion of the dilaton is also satisfied if (\ref{eq:firstorderzm}) holds.
+Additionally, for the Einstein equations (\ref{eq:einsteineom}) we find ---making use of the zehnbein basis defined in (\ref{eq:zehnbein}--- that the $+-$ and $+m$ components are satisfied if (\ref{eq:firstorderzm}) and (\ref{eq:firstorderomega}) hold whereas the $++$ component gives

 The above equation can be rewritten using that ${\cal Z}^{(0)}_{\pm}$ and $\omega^{(0)}$ satisfy the zeroth-order equations of motion as follows

 whose solution is

 with ${\cal Z}^{(0)}_{+}$ harmonic in ${\mathbb E}^{d-1}$.
 The remaining components turn out to be automatically satisfied for our ansatz.